-I started having our Logistics and Inventory Manager do an audit of our inventory to see if there was anything missing.
+I started having our Logistics and Inventory Manager do an audit of our inventory to see if anything was missing.
 This meant reviewing our inventory logs.
-Reviewing what we ordered from the factory, what arrived and finding any deficits between what we sold vs what we have in stock.
+Reviewing what we ordered from the factory, what arrived, and finding any deficits between what we sold vs what we have in stock.

 Now I’m going to get into the weeds here of how I figured out who it was so if you don’t want to know the gory details, skip to the next part.
 However, the State District Attorney did say I had missed my calling in life because of the detective work and evidence I collected.

 Once I had a name, I searched on our Shopify store to see if this person had ever bought from us.
 They had.
 One time they bought 2 products — it was a regular-looking order, so I didn’t think that could be it.